All Episodes

 Maybe you don't need this much.

-The money must matter, is the bottom line.
+The money must matter is the bottom line.

 It's all liberals.

-Couldn't couldn't care less about they're into service.
+Couldn't care less about that.

 They're into public service, improving the human condition, bonding with people.